-LANG2011 : Span ish II 12 credits Final examination (60%) and Coursework (40%).
-The examination consists of one written paper of 2-hour duration and a separate oral examination.
-Whole year Coursework includes (i) periodic assignments, (ii) progress tests and (iii) other coursework as prescribed.
+LANG2011 : Spanish II 12 credits Assessment: Final examination (60%) and Coursework (40%).
+The examinations consist of one written paper of 2-hour duration and a separate oral examination.
+Coursework includes (i) periodic assignments, (ii) Whole year progress tests; and (iii) other coursework as prescribed, such as long assays, translations, directed reading, etc.

-This course is taught throughout the year and is a continuation of Spanish I. The intention is to build further on the junior level work and widen the scope of exposure to more complex aspects of the language.
+This course is taught throughout the year and is a continuation of Spanish I - Part II.
+The course builds further on the junior level work and widens the scope of exposure to more complex aspects of the language.
 The teaching will diversify through the use of more elaborate material and a variety of teaching techniques including work with video.
 Participants are expected to consolidate their understanding of Spanish and develop further their production and reception skills.

-Prerequisite: (i) Students wishing to be admitted to Spanish II will be required to attend an intensive session (Transition 1) usually held in June and/or September.

-(ii) Students wishing to be admitted to Spanish II without having previously completed Spanish I and Transition 1 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
+- Prerequisites: (i) Students wishing to be admitted to Spanish II will be required to attend an intensive session (Transition 1) usually held in June. - (ii) Students wishing to be admitted to Spanish II without having previously completed Spanish I Part II and Transition 1 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.

-LANG3013 : Spa nish III 12 credits Assessment: Final examination (60%) and Coursework (40%).
-The examination consists of one written paper of 3-hour duration and a separate oral examination.
-Whole year Coursework includes (i) periodic assignments, (ii) progress tests and (iii) other coursework as prescribed.
+LANG3013 : Spanish III 12 credits Assessment: Final examination (60%) and Coursework (40%).
+The examination consist of one written paper of 3-hour duration and a separate of examination.
+Coursework includes (i) periodic assignments, oral Whole year progress tests and (iii) other coursework as prescribed, such long essays, translations, directed reading, etc. as

 This course is taught throughout the year and continues to build on the two previous years' work on a more advanced level.
 The intention is to lead participants towards a fairly comprehensive understanding of Spanish language features through the study of a variety of documents (written, audio and video).
-The selection of documents will also serve as a basis for discussion of social issues regarding contemporary Spain, as well as Spanish history and culture.
+The selection of documents will also serve as a basis for discussion on some social issues regarding contemporary Spain, as well as her history and culture.